idinneh/Surfs_up/README.md

 ## Results
 - The average temperature in both June and December is in the 70's.
 June being 74.95 while December is 71.04.
 - Interestingly, the maximum temperature for June and December are quite similar.
 June having a max temp of 85 while December is 83.
-- The minimum temperature shows thegreatest variance.
+- The minimum temperature shows the greatest variance.
 The temperature in December drops more compared to June.
 The minimum temperature for December is 56 while June is 64.

  ### Summary Statistics for Temperatures in June
 ![june_temps](Resources/june_temps.png)